Cyprus–Turkey maritime zones dispute

-The Republic of Cyprus (Cyprus) and Turkey have been engaged in a dispute over the extent of their exclusive economic zones (EEZ), ostensibly sparked by oil and gas exploration in the area.
+Cyprus and Turkey have been engaged in a dispute over the extent of their exclusive economic zones (EEZ), ostensibly sparked by oil and gas exploration in the area.
 Turkey objects to Cypriot drilling in waters that Cyprus has asserted a claim on.
 The present maritime zones dispute touches on the perennial Cyprus and Aegean disputes; Turkey is the only member state of the United Nations that does not recognise Cyprus, and is one of the countries which are not signatory to the United Nations Convention on the Law of the Sea, which Cyprus has signed and ratified.

 Turkey claims a portion of Cyprus' EEZ based on Turkey's definition that no islands, including Cyprus, can have a full 200 nautical mile EEZ authorized to coastal states and should only be entitled to their 12 nautical mile territorial seas.
 Turkey's definition creates a dispute over the rights to waters south of Cyprus containing an offshore gas field.
 This definition is not shared by most other states.
 Furthermore, the internationally unrecognized Turkish Republic of Northern Cyprus (TRNC), which was created as result of the Turkish Invasion of Cyprus, which took place in response to 1974 Cypriot coup d'état, also claims portions of Cypriot EEZ.
 Cyprus and other countries including Israel, France, Russia and Greece view these claims on Cyprus' land and sea as illegal under international law (Note: See:) and urge Turkey to refrain from illegal drilling for gas in the island's EEZ.
 (Note: See:) The European Union has threatened Turkey with economic and political sanctions for violating the Cypriot EEZ.

 Since Turkey does not recognise the Republic of Cyprus, there are no diplomatic relations between the two states.
 The Republic of Cyprus has refused to negotiate the maritime dispute and natural resources found in Republic of Cyprus' EEZ with the Turkish Cypriot leadership.